mathisonian/awesome-visualization-research/README.md

 - [Vega](https://vega.github.io/vega/) - an open source visualization grammer, enables other applications to build powerful abstractions on top of it
 - [Vega Lite](https://vega.github.io/vega-lite/) - a high level visualization grammer, built on top of vega

+## Visual Forms
+- [Stacked Graphs – Geometry & Aesthetics](http://leebyron.com/streamgraph/stackedgraphs_byron_wattenberg.pdf) - In this paper Lee Byron & Martin Wattenberg introduce the streamgraph, a new type of stacked chart which was popularized by The New York Times.

 # Contributing